 Per our Covenants, Conditions and Restrictions, Article II, Section 6, Use of Common Area, any owner wishing to make any changes to the common area requires written permission from the Association.
 The Grounds Committee has developed the following process for owners to make requests and obtain approval for any enhancements, alterations, or removal of landscaping.
 This is based on the successful process used by the Architectural Control Committee.
 Should an owner wish to enhance their area or the common grounds it must be with approved Florida Friendly/Native plants and one of the several different kinds previously approved mulches.
 Forms are available both in the office and on the website under HOA Forms.
 Both the Board/Manager has the right to remove any enhancement to the common grounds at any time.
 Once an owner makes modifications to the landscaping it then becomes their responsibility to maintain, as well as the responsibility of any and all future owners in perpetuity.

-(Board Liaison, Sandy Murphy)
+(Board Liaison, Jane Scott)